archway-network/archway-docs/docs/node/running-a-local-testnet.md

 # Running a Local Testnet with docker

-Dokcer allows us to have a running a single node local test net in an easy way.
+Docker allows us to have a running a single node local test net in an easy way.
 First download the repository:

 ```bash